khalil-poole/osticket-prereqs/README.md

 (click Continue)
 Name Helpdesk
 Default email (receives email from customers, use an email that you're not using for business)

+For the Admin User, make sure that the email is seperate from the Helpdesk's email.

+Create a username and password for the Admin User and save the information for later.

 MySQL Database: osTicket